-Air Conditioner Replacement: what to do when your air conditioner stops working05/28/2015Summer and comfort go well together, but when you’re dealing with an air conditioner that isn’t providing you with the comfort you want, you may need to ponder air conditioner replacement.
+Air Conditioner Replacement: what to do when your air conditioner stops working Posted May 28, 2015 Cooling Summer and comfort go well together, but when you’re dealing with an air conditioner that isn’t providing you with the comfort you want, you may need to ponder air conditioner replacement.
 Take a few seconds and think about this scenario: it’s only a few weeks in to the summer and you’re enjoying a stress-free day at home.
 As lunchtime comes around, you notice that it’s feeling awfully warm inside.
 You check the thermostat and all appears to be well with the settings, but the temperature reads 85 degrees.
 It’s a possibility that you rode it out as much as you could, but now it’s time to call in a pro and find out what’s wrong.
 So what does that mean for you as a homeowner?
 Well, there are a number of reasons that you may be facing air conditioner replacement.
 And considering the weather in Dallas, you don’t want to be left without what could be the single most significant piece of home comfort equipment you own.
 Here are a few things you should be looking for if you think your air conditioner has stopped working: Insufficient air flow.
 If you notice a change in air flow, check for a blocked return-air or supply-air grille.
 Be sure all of these grilles are not covered by furniture or other items.
 Non-working outdoor fan.
 If you go outside to view your air conditioner’s outdoor fan and it doesn’t run, you’ll want to give the pros at Air Patrol Air Conditioning & Heating of Texas in Dallas a call.
 That fan handles the transferring of heat from your home to the outdoors.
 If it doesn’t run, that heat transfer isn’t occurring and can cause a number of issues, including overheating of the compressor and other potential internal damage.
 Outside obstructions.
 If your air conditioner is currently circled by shrubbery or other potential obstructions, there could be a problem with proper air flow to the unit.
 Over time this could also mean that dirt and debris end up clogging your system and hurting its cooling abilities.
 Make certain your system is free from obstructions and is cleaned routinely to potentially reduce your chances of needing air conditioner replacement.
 Dirty filters.
 One of the most common concerns that Air Patrol Air Conditioning & Heating of Texas has is improperly cared for filters.
 Dirty filters not only lessen airflow, they can also effect your system’s efficiency and can drive up your bills.
 They also affect air quality and when allergy season is in full-swing, a dirty filter can have a huge impact on your home comfort.
 If you have checked all of these and your air conditioner still isn’t running, follow these step-by-step instructions, only proceeding to the next step if the system doesn’t start.
 Check that the thermostat temperature set-point is set below indoor temperature, and the system switch is in the COOL position.
 Is the outdoor unit power supply switch "on"?
 Is the furnace/air handler power supply "on"?
 Check the house fuse box/breaker box for a blown fuse or tripped circuit breaker.
 If the system still does not operate, call Air Patrol Air Conditioning & Heating of Texas at 214-261-0034.
 Having a broken air conditioner and dealing with air conditioner replacement doesn’t have to be a headache.
 Sure, your system may not be running , but that’s why the pros at Air Patrol Air Conditioning & Heating of Texas in Dallas is here to help.
-Give us a call at 214-261-0034 or schedule an appointment online and we’ll be sure to come out and get your system back up and running in no time.
+Give us a call at 214-261-0034.